Skip to main content

 Technical Analysis

 CVE-2025-59778 is a vulnerability classified under CWE-770 (Allocation of Resources Without Limits or Throttling) affecting the F5OS - Chassis product, specifically versions 1.6.0 and 1.8.0.
-The flaw lies in the handling of the Allowed IP Addresses feature on the F5OS-C partition control plane.
-When this feature is configured, an attacker can send specially crafted or undisclosed traffic that causes excessive resource allocation within the system.
-This uncontrolled resource consumption leads to the termination of multiple containers running on the chassis, effectively causing a denial-of-service (DoS) condition.
-The vulnerability can be exploited remotely without requiring any authentication or user interaction, increasing its risk profile.
-The impact is limited to availability, with no direct confidentiality or integrity compromise reported.
-The vulnerability has a CVSS v3.1 base score of 7.5, indicating high severity due to network attack vector, low attack complexity, no privileges required, and no user interaction needed.
-No public exploits have been reported yet, and software versions beyond End of Technical Support were not evaluated.
-The lack of patch links suggests that fixes may be pending or forthcoming from the vendor.
-This vulnerability highlights the importance of resource management and throttling in network device control planes to prevent service outages caused by malformed or unexpected traffic patterns.
+The flaw exists in the Allowed IP Addresses feature configured on the F5OS-C partition control plane.
+When this feature is enabled, an attacker can send specially crafted or undisclosed traffic that triggers excessive resource consumption, causing multiple containers within the system to terminate unexpectedly.
+This results in a denial-of-service (DoS) condition impacting the availability of the affected system.
+The vulnerability can be exploited remotely without requiring any authentication or user interaction, increasing the risk profile.
+The CVSS v3.1 base score is 7.5, indicating a high severity primarily due to the impact on availability (A:H), with no impact on confidentiality or integrity.
+The attack vector is network-based (AV:N), with low attack complexity (AC:L), and no privileges required (PR:N).
+Although no public exploits have been reported yet, the vulnerability poses a significant risk to network infrastructure relying on F5OS - Chassis, especially in environments where the Allowed IP Addresses feature is actively used.
+The vulnerability has been published recently, and no patches have been linked yet, but organizations should anticipate vendor updates.
+The flaw highlights the importance of resource management and throttling in network device control planes to prevent service disruption.

 Potential Impact